Guest1782992/Sentinels-Assistant/README.md

 Good luck when using this bot
 That's all I can say Goodbye
-Btw this is only create by pydroid so if you see the Bot offline make sure to dm me It's not verified yet by discord since I need to pass identity verification ;-;
+Btw this is only create by pydroid so if you see the Bot offline make sure to dm me It's now verified by discord :D btw the link is on the other file